 There’s a wealth of other exercises that offer more bang for your buck when it comes to working and toning your core.

 Moves such as the plank work the entirety of your midsection.
 I am also a fan of a hollow hold.
 This is a tricky one, but essentially, you are balanced on your bum, legs straight out in front of you just off the ground.
 Your upper body is also off the ground, and arms are held out either side of your body in a straight line.
 Gaze remains forward.
 If you can hold this for a minute, I’ll give you a medal*.

 150 crunches takes a long time

 It’s such a small movement so I figured I could easily get them done in a minute.
 WHO was I kidding?

 Minutes ticked by and I feel like I could have been diagnosed with repetitive strain syndrome by the end.
-In fact, some days I popped my workout earbuds in or opened my iPad for some light relief whilst I crunched.
+In fact, some days I popped my set of the best workout earbuds in or opened my iPad for some light relief whilst I crunched.

 My abs felt stronger